JiaxiWang05/Numerical_Methods/matlab/explain/bisection.md

-Below is a detailed explanation of the **bisection method** implemented in the MATLAB function `bisection` along with its formatted display for a GitHub README file.

----

 # `bisection` - Root-Finding Using the Bisection Method

 The `bisection` function implements the **bisection method**, a numerical approach to finding roots of a given function \( f(x) \) within a specified interval \([a, b]\).